 Stress induces production of “ stress hormone” (cortisol), this, in turn, suppresses progesterone production

 If you are diagnosed with a luteal phase problem, there are several steps you may want to explore before relying on the conventional medical treatment of Clomid, HCG injections, progesterone injections, pills or suppositories

 Vit B 6 also helps to increase progesterone levels.
 Suggested usage is 50mg up to 100mg daily.
 Make sure to use B6 in conjunction with a B complex or multivitamin as all the Vitamin B’s work synergistically.

 Progesterone “opposes” oestrogen, which means by lowering oestrogen, your body will produce more progesterone, which is required to lengthen the luteal phase.
-A study found that by reducing sugar by 60%, it decreases estrogen by 25% within 3 weeks.
+A study found that reducing the sugar by 60%, it decreases estrogen by 25% within 3 weeks.